alban-read/M1-MICRO-FORTH/riscish.md

 $. is a word that prints a string.

-The storage for the string text lives in the string pool a STRING word just points a name at it.
+The storage for the strings text lives in the string pool a STRING word just points a name at it.

 The string pool can be accessed using the special VALUE $$

+The string pool is a large sparse pool with strings distributed through it based on their first letter, this should help stop the compiler becomming horendously slow, when searching the pool.

+Compiled words just reference the strings address or index number.

 e.g.